Lang Lang | Biography

 Recording has always played a central role in broadening Lang Lang’s global audience.
 In 2017/18, the artist began reflecting on what had first drawn him to the piano.
 He decided to record a selection of his favourite pieces with the aim of inspiring and motivating piano students of all ages.
 Piano Book was released in March 2019 and became the best-selling classical album of 2019 across the globe.

 In 2020, Lang Lang fulfilled a long-held dream by recording Bach’s Goldberg Variations, a work he first began exploring over two decades ago.
-Set for release on 4 September, the new album will in fact offer two contrasting recordings of the work, one captured live at the Thomaskirche in Leipzig in early March 2020, the other set down in studio conditions a few weeks later.
+Released in September that year, the album offers two contrasting recordings of the work, one captured live at the Thomaskirche in Leipzig in early March 2020, the other set down in studio conditions a few weeks later.
+An extended version of the album was released in February 2021, offering seven bonus tracks related to his research for the Goldberg Variations project.

 His wide-ranging discography also includes critically acclaimed accounts of the first piano concertos of Mendelssohn and Tchaikovsky recorded with the Chicago Symphony Orchestra and Daniel Barenboim; Rachmaninov’s Second Piano Concerto and Rhapsody on a Theme of Paganini with the Mariinsky Orchestra and Valery Gergiev; Beethoven’s First and Fourth Piano Concertos with the Orchestre de Paris and Christoph Eschenbach; Chopin’s two piano concertos with the Wiener Philharmoniker and Zubin Mehta; Prokofiev’s Piano Concerto No.3 and Bartók’s Piano Concerto No.2 with the Berliner Philharmoniker and Sir Simon Rattle; and Tchaikovsky’s Piano Trio and Rachmaninov’s first Trio élégiaque with Vadim Repin and Mischa Maisky.